What immunosuppressed patients should know about the coronavirus vaccines

 What more can I do to protect myself against the virus?

-Medical experts agree that most immunocompromised people should still get vaccinated, because, to recap, many people may make protective antibodies.
-And others may still achieve protection from the cellular side of the immune system as it’s revved up by the vaccine.
+Health experts agree that most immunocompromised people should still get vaccinated, because, to recap, many may make protective antibodies, though some may need a third shot.
+And others may still achieve protection from the cellular side of the immune system as it is revved up by the vaccine.

-That may mean working with treating physicians to balance the timing of the shots with any immune-suppressing treatments such as chemotherapy or other medications for underlying illnesses.
+It may also be necessary to work with treating physicians to balance the timing of the shots with any immune-suppressing treatments such as chemotherapy or other medications for underlying illnesses.

-Even after vaccination, experts say, those with immune-system deficiencies will need to be extra cautious: continuing with hand-washing, mask-wearing, social distancing and choosing the types of gatherings that are the safest for them.
+But even after vaccination, health experts said, those with immune system deficiencies should still be cautious — continuing with frequent hand-washing, mask-wearing, social distancing and also choosing the types of gatherings that are the safest for them, particularly in areas that have higher transmission rates.

-And as time goes on, there may be alternative ways to try to boost the immune system.

-Gamma globulin, for example, takes disease-fighting antibodies from healthy donors and gives them to those who cannot make antibodies on their own.

-Cunningham-Rundles, who is also a professor of medicine and pediatrics at Mount Sinai, said that within the next year, many immunocompromised patients who are on immunoglobulin therapy will be receiving covid-19 antibodies through their regular infusions as more donors have made antibodies, either through natural infection or vaccination.

-There are also laboratory-designed monoclonal antibodies, which have been used to treat patients with active covid-19 infections.
-But several companies that make them are now looking into whether monoclonal antibodies may be used prophylactically.
-Specifically, AstraZeneca is running a worldwide clinical trial to determine, at least in part, whether they would protect people who are at “increased risk of inadequate response to vaccination.”
+For those who are exposed to the virus, there are laboratory-designed monoclonal antibodies, which have been used to treat patients with active covid-19 infections.
+But one manufacturer, Regeneron, recently announced that it has received FDA authorization to be used prophylactically in people who have been exposed and are at high risk of developing a severe covid-19 infection, including those who “are not expected to mount an adequate response to vaccination.”

-But it’s not all about what immunocompromised patients can do to protect themselves from covid-19; it’s also about those around them.
+Still, it’s not all about what immunocompromised patients can do to protect themselves from covid-19; it’s also about those around them.

-“Every vaccine that goes into the arm of someone — anyone — is more protection for these people who aren’t able to build a full response to vaccination,” Longbrake said.
+“Every vaccine that goes into the arm of someone — anyone — is more protection for these people who aren’t able to build a full response to vaccination,” said Erin Longbrake, a neurologist at Yale New Haven Hospital who specializes in neuro-immune diseases.
 “So as many healthy people who get vaccinated, that’s one fewer person who can pass covid on to these more vulnerable people.

 “Everyone needs to get vaccinated, so we can protect those who can’t protect themselves.”